carlmylo/docu-rpcs3/pages/english/troubleshooting/misc.md

                         <div id="i-cant-drag-and-drop-pkgs-into-rpcs3" class="panel-collapse collapse noCrossRef">
                             <div class="panel-body">
                                 <ul>
-<li>This is a known issue with RPCS3.
-Restart it and it will should work.</li>
+This is a known issue with RPCS3.
+Restart it and it will should work.
 </ul>
                             </div>
                         </div>